atgenomix/deepvariant-on-spark/docs/deepvariant-on-spark-quick-start-dataproc.md

 ## Delete Cluster

 ```
-gcloud beta dataproc clusters delete my-deepvariant-on-spark
+gcloud beta dataproc clusters delete my-dos
 ```

-## Initialize DeepVariant-on-Spark
+## Initialize DeepVariant-on-Spark (DOS)

 DeepVariant-on-Spark leverage Ansible to deploy SeqPiper and related packages to DataProc Cluster.
-You can login the terminal of the master via Google Cloud Platform or the following command:
+When the cluster has been launched completely, you can login the terminal of the master via Google Cloud Platform or the following command:

 ```
-gcloud compute ssh --ssh-flag="-A" my-deepvariant-on-spark-m --zone="us-west1-b"
+gcloud compute ssh --ssh-flag="-A" my-dos-m --zone="us-west1-b"
 ```

 ### Deploy SeqPiper and related packages